 Key Data Points

-One key difference between this fund and the iShares Core MSCI Emerging Markets ETF is that it does not include South Korea because FTSE classifies it as a developed market.
+One key difference between this fund and the iShares Core MSCI Emerging Markets ETF is that it excludes South Korea.
+This is because FTSE classifies it as a developed market, whereas MSCI classifies it as an emerging market.

 Another unique feature is the China A Inclusion designation.
-This designation means the fund holds Chinese stocks from the Shanghai and Shenzhen exchanges rather than just H-shares traded in Hong Kong.
+This designation means the fund holds Chinese stocks listed on the Shanghai and Shenzhen exchanges, rather than just H-shares traded in Hong Kong.

 With more than 5,900 holdings, the Vanguard FTSE Emerging Markets ETF is even more diversified than the iShares Core MSCI Emerging Markets ETF, making it a broad-based, cost-effective way to access emerging markets.
 It is also available as a mutual fund.